Summer Squash & Herb Frittata

 Frittatas can be made to serve or made ahead of time, and some might argue they taste better when made in advance.

 One frittata makes plenty for four to six people with a side dish, and more than enough for two.
-This Summer Squash & Herb Frittata is a delicious lunch paired with a simple side salad, or make one ahead of time for quick and easy grab-and-go breakfasts every morning.
+This zucchini and herb frittata is a delicious lunch paired with a simple side salad, or make one ahead of time for quick and easy grab-and-go breakfasts every morning.

 - 2 medium zucchini, grated